usama7365/metrics-copilot-chatbot/README.md

 ## Running the App

-You can click the _open in codespaces_ button above to get up and running easily.

-Alternatively, you can clone the repository to your local machine and complete the following steps:
+Clone the repository to your local machine and complete the following steps:

 1. Update the [.env.example](/.env.example) file to include your apikey
 2. Change the name of the file to `.env`